Best bikepacking gear | CNN Underscored

 Light-A-Fire 100% All Natural Starter Pods ($17.99; amazon.com)

-As DiBella puts it, damp wood isn’t easy to start.
+Damp wood isn’t easy to start.
 And after riding for hours, you likely won’t have the energy to use wood and leaves to foster a flame.
 Instead, pack a few fire starter pods with you and enjoy 15 minutes of heat at a time.

 Ascher USB Rechargeable Bike Light Set ($9.34; amazon.com)

 At dawn and dusk, your bike should be glowing so you’re noticed.
 Plus, you want to know where you’re going!
-DiBella says you need a bare minimum of a bright headlight and a red tail light, preferably flashing at nighttime.
-“I recommend using even more lights, such as wheel hub lights and reflective strips, too,” he adds.
+You’ll need the bare minimum of a bright headlight and a red tail light, preferably flashing at nighttime.
+Reflective strips could also be a good idea.

 Primus Firestick Stove ($89.95; rei.com)